 How to get around in Israel on Saturday?

 Saturday, Shabbat, or the Sabbath is the one day of the week when travel in Israel is harder.
 Public transport is very limited and with exceptions, impossible.
-This reduces your options to taxi, sherut or car hire (which should be collected on Friday and returned on Sunday).
-Some buses run, for example within the city of Haifa, whilst private tours may operate.
-Trains dont operate at all, however, between sun-down on Friday and sun-down on Saturday.
+Tel Aviv recently launched public buses on Friday night and Saturday for the first time.
+But, in the rest of Israel, transportation options are reduced to taxi, sherut (shared taxi) or car hire (which should be collected on Friday and returned on Sunday).
+Trains do not operate at all between sun-down on Friday and sun-down on Saturday.